Shivamkanse2104/Infosys-milestone/README.md

 And yes dont let sir or anyone know that i just shared my number or else i will be dead they will not leave me

-Guys im Jahnavi.
-Tomorrow im having an interview to attend.
-So i will be available to do my part of project from wednesday onwards.
-Is that ok?